What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 Project management has evolved over centuries, with roots dating back to ancient civilizations where complex construction projects, such as the pyramids of Egypt and the Great Wall of China, required intricate planning and coordination.

 The modern formalization of project management began in the mid-20th century.
-In the 1950s and 1960s, industrial and defense sectors developed critical path methods (CPM) and program evaluation and review techniques (PERT) to manage complex projects, notably during the construction of the Polaris missile system.
+In the 1950s and 1960s, industrial and defence sectors developed critical path methods (CPM) and program evaluation and review techniques (PERT) to manage complex projects, notably during the construction of the Polaris missile system.
 In the 1980s and 1990s, methodologies like PRINCE (Projects IN Controlled Environments) and the Project Management Body of Knowledge (PMBOK) emerged, providing standardized frameworks.

 The late 20th century witnessed the rise of Agile methodologies, emphasizing flexibility and iterative development, marking a paradigm shift in project management approaches.